Litter of mice

 LEVEL II

-Transgenic and KO strains can also be produced/recovered with the assistance of the Emory Transgenic Core (Emory Transgenic Core).
-Although the Transgenic Core and the MBS are two separate entities, they periodically work together.
-It is the responsibility of the PI to communicate with the Transgenic Core in order to obtain/recover a strain.
+Transgenic and KO strains can also be produced/recovered with the assistance of the Mouse Transgenic and Gene Targeting Core (TMF).
+It is the responsibility of the PI to communicate with the Transgenic Core to obtain/recover a strain.

 Level II care includes all of Level I care plus: